 There are several enzymes and minerals that have good data for tackling biofilms, as well as a compound product that many practitioners use.
 The full list is below.

 Lastly, certain ingredients can be added to your diet to help with biofilms: apple cider vinegar, turmeric and coconut oil.
 Garlic is also a powerful biofilm buster, but those with SIBO may benefit from taking an Allicin supplement since eating whole cloves can cause symptoms.
+If you are worried you suffer from candida (or fungal overgrowth) in addition to SIBO, make sure to skip the vinegar – here’s more info on a SIFO diet.

 Bile acids: Another aid that has been studied alongside rifamixin and shown to increase efficacy is bile acids.
 While the habitat of the large intestine is primarily water, the small intestine on the other hand, is filled with bile.